jayashan10/virtual_trial_emulator/final_report.md

 The matrix reveals that the model performs well on the majority PD class, correctly predicting 43 of 46 PD cases (93.5% recall).
 However, PR is exceedingly difficult to predict, with 0 of 5 PR cases correctly classified (0% recall).
 All five PR cases were misclassified as PD (4 cases) or SD (1 case).
 SD performance is moderate, with 4 of 9 cases correctly predicted (44.4% recall).
 The strong PD performance drives the overall weighted metrics, while macro-averaged metrics (precision 0.54, recall 0.46, F1 0.48) reflect the poor PR and moderate SD performance.

-Feature importance from the Random Forest model identifies which baseline and early trajectory variables most influenced response predictions.
+Feature importance from the Random Forest model identifies which baseline, treatment, and early trajectory variables most influenced response predictions.

 ![Figure 2: Top-20 feature importance scores from the response classification Random Forest.
 Importance is measured as mean decrease in impurity.](outputs/pds310/models/response_feature_importance.png)